 - you should make sure that the information recorded is used only for the purpose for which your system was installed (for example it will not be appropriate to share any recordings on social media sites)

 - you must keep the recordings secure and keep access to them to a minimum (remember that you are responsible for what happens with the information)

-Once you’ve installed your CCTV system, you should consider the following:
+Once you have installed your CCTV system, you should regularly check that:

-- it is important that you check your system regularly to make sure that it is working properly (this may include cleaning any debris affecting the camera and wiping it down after bad weather)
+- it is important that you check your system regularly to make sure that it is working properly (this may include cleaning any debris affecting the CCTV device and wiping it down after bad weather)

-- you should also check the position of your camera from time to time to make sure it still captures the right images and does not overlook someone else’s property or public space, such as walk ways
+- you should also check the position of your CCTV device from time to time to make sure it still captures the right images and privacy intrusion is minimised